Finding the right nursery school for your child

 - Can you sign up to different hours on different days?
 If not, does this matter to you?

 - Do you have to pay a retainer (or even full fees) for holidays?

 - What happens if your child is ill?
 What happens if other children are ill?

-- Do you want a structured learning environment or the apparent freedom of Montessori or Steiner type settings?
-If you are unsure visit a selection before deciding.
+- Do you want a structured learning environment, or the more relaxed Steiner or Forest School type setting?
+If you are unsure, visit a selection before deciding.

 What about children with special needs?

 A good nursery will cater for a range of children, including those with special needs.
 However, the type, nature and severity of your child's special needs may determine the type of setting you want for your child.
 Many mainstream nurseries take children with a variety of needs and meet those needs with aplomb.
 Similarly, there are some excellent nurseries specifically for children with special or additional needs.
 In Scotland parents fought for, and got, a purpose-built centre for children with motor impairments.
 Time in the nursery is very much aimed at getting the fundamental issues addressed.

 'Babies and those under 2 have two one-and-a-half hour sessions a week with their parents, who are taught the right way to handle, communicate with, feed (and some may have gastrostomy tubes, particularly those who are underweight), dress their offspring and 'develop good patterns of movement' for them'.